isbeorn/nina.docs/docs/advanced/autofocus.md

 ### Autostretch factor and Black point clipping

 These settings are used for stretching images automatically so that the target features are visible by human eyes.
-The stretch factor determines how bright the image becomes (the higher the brighter), and the black clipping determines whether some of the background should be clipped to black.
+The stretch factor determines how bright the image becomes (the higher the brighter), and the black clipping determines whether some of the background should be clipped to black, increasing contrast.

 Some of the routines used by autofocus use the stretched images as well (for edge detection for example), and are thus affected by this setting.
 This includes: